 Here are the basics of taking hydroxyurea:

 Most people who take hydroxyurea do well and don’t notice any side effects.
-Those who do might have dark fingernails or headaches.
+Those who do might have decreased white blood cells.
+Rarely, someone might have dark fingernails or headaches.
 Often, side effects go away quickly as a person adjusts to the new medicine.
+If you have side effects, the doctor can change your dose or stop the medicine.

 Hydroxyurea is usually paid for by insurance.
 Your cost (if any) will depend on the type of insurance you have.
 Your doctor’s office will help you find out if there are costs for you.

-If your care team recommends hydroxyurea, talk to them if you have any questions or concerns.
-Talk it over with a parent too.
+If your care team recommends hydroxyurea, talk to them about it.
+Ask questions and share any concerns.
+Talk it over with a parent or an adult you trust.
 Soon you’ll be ready to make a choice you can feel good about.

 Reviewed by: Corinna L. Schultz, MD